pedrostardust/BlackJackAI/README.md

 # BlackJackAI
-University project.
-An AI agent programmed in R using a decision network that plays blackjack.
+An AI agent that plays blackjack using a decision network.
 =======